ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 comments: true
 ---
 ## Who Do You Trust?
 When you’re building software with people from around the world, it’s important to validate that commits and tags are coming from an identified source.
-By using a distributed revision control system like Git, anyone can have an offline copy of the code repository of your project.
-In theory having a central repository is not necessary, but it may be used to provide an "official" source from which other developers can clone from and work on.
+By using a distributed revision control system like Git, anyone can have an offline copy of your project's code repository.
+In theory having a central repository is not necessary, but it can be used to provide an "official" source from which other developers can clone from and work on.
 These other floating repositories may contain malicious code because it is remarkably easy to fake your identity when committing code using Git.

 The following command allows any individual with bad intentions to commit (malicious) code under your name, meaning that you will get the blame for the backdoor or exploit "you" committed: